Cairi-S/Welcome-Foolish-Mortals/README.md

 - Be able to choose my difficulty level.
   - The user is not yet able to choose the difficulty level they begin on, however they have clear feedback throughout the game on the difficulty level that they have currently progressed to.
 - Visually rewarding images themed around The Haunted Mansion.
   - The background images and themeing are all centered around the attraction.
-Super fans will recognise everything down to the haunting organ notes used for the game play audio (and if you're really lucky the sequence plays in the order that you get the theme!)
+Super fans will recognie everything down to the haunting organ notes used for the game play audio (and if you're really lucky the sequence plays in the order that you get the theme!)

 MANUAL TESTING